 Shakespeare wrote 37 plays, and my chances of bucket-listing them all is exceedingly remote.
-I probably won’t rule a line through Cymbeline, Timon of Athens, or Titus Andronicus, so must content myself with those plays considered commercially viable.
-As such, The Merchant of Venice by the Bell Shakespeare Company came to Sydney yesterday, and I consumed it with gusto, much like the New Zealand King Salmon on polenta with sautéed lentils and tomato I had for dinner afterwards.
-A generous critic with two martini’s under my belt, I say the salmon was sublime.
+I probably won’t rule a line through Cymbeline, Timon of Athens, or Titus Andronicus, so must content myself with the ‘commercially viable’; as such, The Merchant of Venice by the Bell Shakespeare Company came to Sydney yesterday, and I consumed it with gusto, much like the New Zealand King Salmon on polenta with sautéed lentils and tomato I had for dinner afterwards.
+A generous critic with two martinis under my belt, I say the salmon was sublime.
 However, I was stony cold-sober walking into the matinee, and properly conscious of the fact I’d dropped $150 to see this production.

 What can I say, Jessica Tovey as Portia LOVES her boobs.
 She puts on her heels to welcome suitors exactly twice, but why run to middle-stage to bend over except to provide rows A through P with an almost medically complete examination of her upper torso?
 Fickle fate, I was of course seated in row Q, so everything was modestly blurry.
 That said, this isn’t Home & Away, it’s fuc*ing Shakespeare, baby!
 Get a leash on those puppies!
 I won’t launch a single missiles against her partner in crime, Catherine Davies playing the obnoxious Nerissa almost entirely for laughs, though she deserves a salvo.
 Every time the girls held the floor it felt like something the local high school might stage, and surprised I was not when I learned ex post facto that this was Tovey’s first gig with the inestimable Bard.